 Dowie Doole’s cellar door has been in the works for a few years now, with director and winemaker Chris Thomas working closely with Oli Scholz of Scholz Vinall Design, to produce something that breathes sustainability.

-Construction is ongoing but it’s becoming evident that the fit is extremely conducive with their ethos.
+Even when construction had begun it was very evident that the fit is extremely conducive with their ethos.
 Solar panels are fitted above the containers, rainwater tanks are outfitted alongside them.

 Most interestingly, the cellar door is placed on stilts which means it doesn’t disturb the soil.

 If it weren’t for the charging stations for electric cars, the cellar door wouldn’t need to be connected to the grid.
 That’s how sustainable we’re told it is.

 Chris and Oli have been driving the sustainability focused mission but the way was paved with Dowie Doole founders, Norm Doole and Drew Dowie.

 Norm and Drew’s coming together is similar to that of Chris and Oli.
 A winemaker and an architect who married their ideas on sustainable practices and how to implement them practically.

 Norm was one of the founders of Willunga Basin Water; taking treated water from Christies Beach Wastewater Treatment Plant, they pump to to many growers of the McLaren Vale region.

 Cheaper than bore water, the reclaimed water is used for drip irrigation of vines, fruit trees, nut crops and flowers.